 ORLD 5821: Leveraging emotional intelligence (EQ) to enhance organizational effectiveness

-The Workplace Learning Institute.
-Leveraging Emotional Intelligence (EQ) to Enhance Organizational Effectiveness will explore research, best practices, future directions, learn to select among popular EQ assessment and measurement tools, distinguish between cognitive learning and emotional learning strategies, effectively position the business case for EQ and evaluate the effectiveness of EQ learning strategies.
+Leveraging Emotional Intelligence (EQ) to Enhance Organizational Effectiveness will explore research, best practices, and future directions.
+Students will learn to select among popular EQ assessment and measurement tools, distinguish between cognitive learning and emotional learning strategies, effectively position the business case for EQ, and evaluate the effectiveness of EQ learning strategies.
 Participants will receive personal profiles based on three popular EQ assessments and applied insights to leadership development strategies including executive coaching.

 ORLD 5822: Building productive relationship with social intelligence (SQ)

 The Workplace Learning Institute.
 Building Productive Relationships with Social Intelligence (SQ) describes the components of the emerging emotional economy and why its important to organizational performance, expand EQ capability by amplifying social intelligent components, examine the social neuroscience behind the dynamics of productive relationships, combine non-verbal agility to expand empathic accuracy for improved communication, and develop foundational human interaction skills to enhance relationships.
 Participants will examine the results of 2 assessments: (1) NBI (Thinking Style) and (2) Team Roles Inventory with a focus on devising small group and team development interventions.